-Winners of the 2013 Ursa Major Awards have been announced!.
+The nominations for the 2014 Ursa Major Awards have begun!

-Notice: Kyell Gold has indicated that he wishes to withdraw from consideration for the Novel and Short Story categories for 2013 and until further notice.
+Notice: Kyell Gold has indicated that he wishes to withdraw from consideration for the Novel and Short Story categories until further notice.
 For full details, please read his blog on Fur Affinity.

 • The Good Dinosaur (Directed by Peter Sohn; November 25)